partydeck/partydeck/README.md

 - Runs multiple instances of a game at a time and automatically tiles up to 4 game windows per monitor
 - Supports native Linux games as well as Windows games through Proton-GE/UMU Launcher
-- Handler system that tells the launcher how to handle game files, meaning very little manual setup is required
+- Handler system with little manual setup required for most games
-- Steam multiplayer API is emulated, allowing for multiple instances of Steam games
+- Steam multiplayer API is emulated, allowing for multiple instances of Steam games without needing multiple sign-ins
-- Works with most game controllers without any additional setup, drivers, or third-party software
+- Works with most game controllers out-of-the-box
 - Now works with multiple keyboards and mice!
-- Now supports launching the instances across multiple monitors when using the SDL gamescope backend!
+- Experimental support for displaying instances across multiple monitors
-- Uses sandboxing software to mask out controllers so that each game instance only detects the controller assigned to it, preventing input interference
+- Each instance only reads from input devices specifically assigned to that instance
 - Profile support allows each player to have their own persistent save data, settings, and stats for games
 - Works out of the box on SteamOS